Tele Vue TV-60 Review

 Double Cluster: 30s at ISO 3200 with Canon EOS 6D Mark II with 100% crop of the centre field.

 For comparison, this image of M31 taken with a Tele Vue Ranger (NOT the TV-60!) shows much more blue-bloat.

 General Observing Notes

 Getting sufficient magnification is the main challenge with the TV-60.
-I often use the TV-60 with just two eyepieces (which fit perfectly in the case): a 25mm Plossl for wide fields and finding and a 3-6mm Nagler Zoom for the Moon and planets.
-Type 6 Naglers and the Nagler zoom are ideal for higher powers with the TV-60.
-Naglers offer an almost perfectly flat field in the TV-60, but some other eyepieces don’t due to the steep light cone of the F6 lens.
+I often use the TV-60 with just two eyepieces (which fit perfectly in the case): a 25mm Plössl for wide fields and finding and a 3-6mm Nagler Zoom for the Moon and planets.

-Using a photo tripod or the TelePod you can simply raise or lower the central post to get perfect viewing height (so that’s why the TelePod tripod is built that way!).
+With the TelePod you simply raise or lower the central post to get perfect viewing height (so that’s why the TelePod tripod is built that way!)
 The TelePod mount works smoothly with the TV-60: none of the balance and stiction problems you get with heavier scopes.

 The TV-60/TelePod are so portable you just pick the lot up and move it to the most inaccessible part of the house or garden to sneak a peek at a fox in the field across the way, or the moon when it’s low and behind trees from every other position.